 4.2 The dialysis chair shall have slide out lockable foot stool which allows the patient to step down from the chair safely.

-4.3 The dialysis chair shall achieve flatbed position, sitting posture, trendelenburg position and Head-low position (with angle of minimum 10°-12° angle).
+4.3 The dialysis chair shall achieve flatbed position, sitting posture, trendelenburg position and Head-low position (with angle of minimum 10° to 12° angle).
 The recommended possible adjustments are as follows:

-Back rest tilt - 12° to 80°
+Back rest tilt – 12° to 80°;

-Seat rest tilt – Same as specified
+Seat rest tilt – Same as specified; and